cloud-ark/kubeplus/openapi-spec-generator/README.rst

    If there are no validation errors in types.go then the OpenAPI Spec will be generated in file named openapispec.json and this file will be copied in the input directory.

+   If there are validation errors then fix those and try again.